smokerdog57/Portfolio/README.md

 	a.
 The URL of the deployed application.
 	b.
 URL of the GitHub repository that contains your code.
 Give the repository a unique name and include a README file that describes the project.

-### Technical

-* Satisfies all of the preceding acceptance criteria plus the following code improvements:

-  * Application's links all function correctly.
-  * Application's CSS selectors & properties are consolidated & organized to follow semantic structure.
-  * Application's CSS file is properly commented.

-### Deployment
+### Build, Installation and Deployment

- * Application deployed at live URL.
- * Application loads with no errors.
+ * Application built using MS Visual Studio.
- * Application GitHub URL submitted.
+ * Application was commited and pushed to GitHub repository "Portfolio" main branch.
- * GitHub repository contains application code.
+ * Used GitHub "pages" to deploy application.

 ### Quality

-* Application resembles mock-up
+* Application resembles mock-up.
 * Repository has a unique name.
 * Repository follows best practices for file structure and naming conventions.
 * Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.